FeiElysia/feielysia.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a second-year PhD student at King Abdullah University of Science and Technology (KAUST), advised by [Prof. Mohamed Elhoseiny](https://www.mohamed-elhoseiny.com/).
-I am also a Research Scientist Intern at Meta AI, hosted by [Chenchen Zhu](https://sites.google.com/andrew.cmu.edu/zcckernel), where I work on advancing multimodal reasoning.
+I am also a Research Scientist Intern at Meta AI, hosted by [Dr. Chenchen Zhu](https://sites.google.com/andrew.cmu.edu/zcckernel), where I work on advancing multimodal reasoning.

 Prior to KAUST, I received my BS and MS degrees from Chongqing University and Xiamen University, respectively.
 I also gained research experience as a visiting scholar and research assistant at SUSTech VIP Lab and [KAUST Vision CAIR](https://cemse.kaust.edu.sa/vision-cair).
 For more details, please refer to my [CV](https://feielysia.github.io/images/CV.pdf).